Marsh-sudo/yolo/explanation-ansible.md

 - We set `become` is yes this is to allow our playbook to perform tasks as the root user on our servers.

-- We defined variables to be used using the `vars` module where we defined the location of where app will be located on the servers eg `/Devops/yolo_app` and also set a variable for our github repo which ansible will clone.
+- We defined variables to be used using the `vars` module where we defined the location of where app will be located on the servers eg `/Devops/yolo_app` and also set a variable for our github repo which ansible will clone. `github_repo: "https://github.com/Marsh-sudo/yolo"`

 # Roles
 - For the roles i created a directory called roles where we will define where our ansible roles will be defined